Brett Gardiner: Trial

 During the trial in 2009 in London, Ontario, a number of "ridiculous incidents" occurred.
-Gardiner handed Jane Sims, the crime correspondent of The London Free Press, a note reading: "My name is Brett Gardiner and I was wondering what had happen [happened] to the comic strip.
-I am currently residing at Elgin Middlesex detention center, so you have to understand that is [sic] gets boring and redundant in his place so please understand that the best part of my day is opening up the today section of your paper and reading your comic strips mostly the Deflocked strip.
-I love reading that stupid sheep and I keep all the one's [ones] that I get my hands on, but I know I have orderd [ordered] your paper for one of those reasons.
-So please consider returning the comic's [comics] as they where [were].
-Sincerily [Sincerely] Brett Gardiner".
+Gardiner handed Jane Sims, the crime correspondent of The London Free Press, a note reading: "My name is Brett Gardiner and I was wondering what had happen [sic] to the comic strip.
+I am currently residing at Elgin Middlesex detention center, so you have to understand that is [sic] gets boring and redundant in his [sic] place so please understand that the best part of my day is opening up the today [sic] section of your paper and reading your comic strips mostly the Deflocked strip.
+I love reading that [sic] stupid sheep and I keep all the one's [sic] that I get my hands on, but I know I have orderd [sic] your paper for one of those reasons.
+So please consider returning the comic's [sic] as they where [sic].
+Sincerily [sic] Brett Gardiner".
 Gardiner appeared to be very upset when Sims told him that she was the crime correspondent with no editorial authority over the comic section of The London Free Press.
 Despite having only turned 25 that year, Gardiner was described as looking like a middle-aged man as the four years in jail had aged him badly.
 Gardiner's lawyer, Christopher Hicks, pursued the "cut-throat defense" of arguing that Gardiner did not know in advance of the plans for the massacre; had been a virtual prisoner on the night of the massacre; and had no choice, but comply out of the fear that he might be killed.
 Under the "cut-throat defense", Gardiners's actions were blamed on others, which was the antithesis of the ideals of biker "brotherhood" that he professed to hold sacred.